Welwitschia: Genetics

-In July 2021, the genome of Welwitschia was 98% sequenced, totaling 6.8 Gb on 21 chromosomes.
-There is evidence of a whole genome duplication followed by extensive reshuffling, probably caused by extreme stress due to a time of increased aridity and prolonged drought some 86 million years ago.
-As a result of this duplication, the genome contains more "junk" self-replicating DNA sequences.
-This increase in retrotransposon activity was counteracted with a silencing DNA methylation process, allowing the metabolic cost of so much genetic material to be lowered.
+In July 2021, the genome of Welwitschia mirabilis was reported to be 98% sequenced, comprising 6.8 Gb distributed across 21 chromosomes.
+The species underwent a whole-genome duplication approximately 86 million years ago.
+More recently, within the last 1–2 million years, episodes of increased retrotransposon activity occurred, likely triggered by environmental stress during a period of heightened aridity and prolonged drought.
+These events contributed to extensive genomic reshuffling and resulted in a genome containing a large proportion of repetitive, self-replicating DNA sequences.
+The expansion of these elements was subsequently counteracted by DNA methylation–mediated silencing, reducing the metabolic cost of maintaining such a large genome.
+Over time, significant deamination further reduced the GC-content to approximately 29.07%, one of the lowest values recorded among seed plants.

 Distribution and habitat

 Welwitschia is endemic to the Namib desert.
 Its range stretches over 1000 km along the Angolan and Namibian coast, being found between 14th and 24th southern parallels.
 The area is arid; the coast is recorded as having almost zero rainfall, while less than 100 mm of rain falls annually below the escarpment in the wet season from February to April.
 Populations tend to occur in ephemeral water sources, indicating a dependence on groundwater in addition to precipitation from fog.